lemocla/Which-way-is-up/README.md

   - ### **To use the code locally**

-     To use this project, you can either fork or clone the local repository on gitHug as follows, then go to the deployment section to configure and deploy the app on Heroku.
+     To use this project, you can either fork or clone the local repository on gitHub as follows, then go to the deployment section to configure and deploy the app on Heroku.

     - #### **Forking local repository**